getian107/PRScs/README.md

 ## Recent Version History

-**May 26, 2021**: Added suggestions for limiting the number of threads when running PRS-CS.
+**May 26, 2021**: Added suggestions for limiting the number of threads in scipy when running PRS-CS (see Computational Efficiency section below).

 **Apr 6, 2021**: Added projection of the LD matrix to its nearest non-negative definite matrix.